matteolc/react-router-rag/README.md

 git clone https://github.com/your-username/react-router-rag.git
 ```

-2. Install dependencies
+2. Bootstrap the project

 ```bash
 npm run bootstrap
 ```

-3. Set up environment variables, create a `.env` file in the root directory:
+3. Set up environment variables, create a `.env` file in the root directory.
+Copy the Supabase project URL and service role key from the output of the bootstrap command and Vercel Blob Storage key from Vercel deployment environment variables.

 ```bash
 cp .env.example .env